Information that you give to Billhop

 Information that Billhop collects

-In order for you to pay invoices through Billhop, we need to process your personal data.
+In order to pay invoices through Billhop, we need to process your personal data.
 You may directly or indirectly give us information about yourself (personal data) in several ways, for example when registering for a user account, but we may also gather information from third parties.
 The personal data that we process includes:

 Personal and contact information - name, address, date of birth, email, telephone number etc.